Forescout/eyeExtend-Connect/Crytica Security/README.md

 in the Asset Inventory, policies, and reports.

 This is an inbound integration.
-Crytica Security sends data to the Forescout Connect web API; Forescout does not poll or otherwise connect to Crytica Security.
+Crytica Security sends data to the Forescout Connect API; Forescout does not poll or otherwise connect to Crytica Security.

 ## Before You Begin